sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 create another secret file literal:

 ensure all secrets are ecrypted:
-The command reads all Secrets and then updates them to apply server side encryption
+The command reads all Secrets and then updates them to apply server side encryption:

 kubectl get secrets --all-namsepaces -o json | kubectl replace -f -
 ```